-This workshop will bring together needed interdisciplinary expertise, assess the state of the science at the human, medical, and technology levels, and articulate a research vision for a systems engineering approach to the development of technologies and solutions to support the home management of persons with significant chronic diseases and their family care providers.
+This workshop brought together needed interdisciplinary expertise, assess the state of the science at the human, medical, and technology levels, and articulate a research vision for a systems engineering approach to the development of technologies and solutions to support the home management of persons with significant chronic diseases and their family care providers.
 Effective home management of such chronic diseases as dementia, heart failure, hypertension, chronic obstructive airway disease (COPD), and asthma would reduce hospitalizations and other healthcare costs and improve quality of life.
 Currently, there is a paucity of research in these aging in place technologies (AiPT) from a systems approach that includes the expertise of both health and computer science.
-This workshop will discuss challenges and opportunities and provide a research agenda regarding the next steps needed in the development and application of technology to home management of chronic diseases.
+This workshop discussed challenges and opportunities and provide a research agenda regarding the next steps needed in the development and application of technology to home management of chronic diseases.

 Needs and Justifications:

 An understanding of the current status and future directions for AiPTs for aging, community living and independence is needed in order to examine critical gaps in knowledge, standards, and infrastructure supports.
-This workshop is needed to identify key research questions, measurement challenges, and strategies including scale-up evaluations and deployment or technology transfer.
+This workshop was needed to identify key research questions, measurement challenges, and strategies including scale-up evaluations and deployment or technology transfer.

 - One important challenge in this field is the creation and validation of algorithms that rely on sensed data for home healthcare uses.
 Technologies used in home-based healthcare might include continuous, real-time, non-invasive monitors for health status, medical conditions, and disability.
 Current deficits in automated analysis of the data include identifying individualized care patterns driven by long-term longitudinal data, iterative validation of data (for inclusion in electronic medical records), and methods for integrating physiological, behavioral and psychological data.
 In particular, remotely sensed data requires authentication of data that is inherently unsupervised and potentially will require innovation for validation and comparison to current “gold” standards based on acute care settings.